iMicknl/home-assistant.io/source/_integrations/tahoma.markdown

 {% endconfiguration %}

 ## Options

-Somfy TaHoma options are set via Configuration -> Integrations -> Somfy TaHoma -> Options.
+Somfy TaHoma options are configured via Configuration -> Integrations -> Somfy TaHoma -> Options.

 ### Update Interval

 The Somfy TaHoma integration periodically retrieves new events.
 Change the update interval to a lower value if you want more frequent updates, for example when you also control your devices outside Home Assistant.

 ## Supported Somfy devices

-This integrations doesn't use a hardcoded list of supported devices, but relies on the type plus available states and commands of the device.
-The table below shows all supported device types.
+This integrations doesn't use a hardcoded list of supported devices, but relies on the device category in combination with the available states and commands.
+The table below shows all supported device types and their mapping in Home Assistant.

 | Somfy ui_class / widget      | Home Assistant platform |
 | ---------------------------- | ----------------------- |